GoogleChrome/web.dev/src/site/content/en/blog/youtube-media-capabilities/index.md

 ---
-title: YouTube enhances UX with Media Capabilities Web API
+title: YouTube enhances UX with Media Capabilities API
-subhead: Learn how Media Capabilities helped YouTube.
+subhead: |
+  How do you ensure buttery smooth playback when all your users are on different devices?
 authors:
   - beaufortfrancois
 date: 2019-06-05